 A spirited voice and a mean right hand

 Greetings.
 I'm Cat McGee.
-I'm a singer/songwriter and a native of Dallas, Texas.
+I'm an Austin-based singer/songwriter and a native of Dallas, Texas.
 Please take a look around, and I hope you'll take some time to check out a performance!

 Thanks KNON!
 My first radio airplay...